aeyfang/pbc-dap-network/README.md

 # Dog Aging Project Comorbidity Network Analysis

 This repository contains the code used to analyze comorbidity networks in companion dogs using data from the Dog Aging Project (DAP).
-The analysis creates undirected and time-directed comorbidity networks, adjusting for demographic covariates.
+The analysis creates both undirected and time-directed comorbidity networks, adjusting for demographic covariates using a novel Poisson binomial approach.

 ## Overview

 The analysis pipeline processes owner-reported health data from the Dog Aging Project to identify statistically significant associations between health conditions.
-The methods use a Poisson binomial approach to account for individual-level covariates (age, sex, sterilization status, breed background, and weight) without requiring stratification.
+The methods use a Poisson binomial approach to account for individual-level covariates (age, sex, sterilization status, breed background, and weight) without requiring stratification, enabling more robust comorbidity detection than traditional methods.

 ## Data Sources

 The analysis requires the following input data from the Dog Aging Project:
 - `DAP_2021_HLES_health_conditions_v1.0.RData`: Health condition data
 - `DAP_2021_HLES_cancer_conditions_v1.0.RData`: Cancer condition data
 - `DAP_2021_HLES_dog_owner_v1.0.RData`: Dog and owner demographic data
 - `diseaseCodes.csv`: Mapping file connecting disease codes to names and categories